Information and guidance for councils

 Financing water services delivery through establishing new water council-controlled organisations

-Councils investigating multi-council owned water CCOs will have different investment requirements, borrowing requirements, and costs of service.
+Councils investigating multi-council owned water organisations will have different investment requirements, borrowing requirements, and costs of service.
 This drives regional differences in revenues, and charges required, across councils if revenues are set to reflect the costs of service.

-This document provides guidance on these pricing and debt considerations for councils that are investigating establishing a multi-council owned water CCO.
+This document provides guidance on these pricing and debt considerations for councils that are investigating establishing a multi-council owned water organisation.
 It includes hypothetical, worked examples of pricing and debt structuring options for councils.

 Ensuring compliance with financial principles for water services providers